 The rolling over of existing revolving loans under our City of Dreams Project Facility will require satisfaction of conditions precedent prior to such rollovers.
 If there is a breach of any terms or conditions of our City of Dreams Project Facility and it is not cured or capable of being cured, such conditions precedent will not be satisfied.
 The inability to roll over such revolving loans may result in funding shortfall in our City of Dreams projects and we may not be able to fulfill our obligations and complete the project as planned.
-We do not guarantee that all conditions precedent to the rollover of existing revolving loans, it may materially and adversely affect our cash flows, results of operations and financial condition.
+We do not guarantee that all conditions precedent to the rollover of existing revolving loans drawn under the City of Dreams Project Facility will be satisfied in a timely manner.
+If we are unable to roll over these revolving loans, it may materially and adversely affect our cash flows, results of operations and financial condition.